CaRniFeXeR/TUW_ExpDesignWS2021/report_draft.md

 We argue that this extreme sampling could influence the observed bias effect in the outcome for the low and high group and thus do not reflect the same procedure as presented in the original paper.
 Due to this reason, we proposed a different sampling strategy:
-We split all users into 3 groups according the mainstreamness in the Last-FM dataset (the 20% top, 20% bottom and the rest of all users).
-We than randomly samples 1000 users from each group.
+We split all 120k users of the LFM_1b dataset into 3 groups according the *mainstreaminess_global* (the 20% top, 20% bottom and the rest of all users).
+1000 users were than randomly sampled from each group.
 With this sampling we re-executed the given data pipeline.
-The following figure compares the results of our sampling the sampling given in the paper.
+The following figure compares the results of our adpated sampling and the sampling given in the paper:

 ## TODO add result plots